GenericMappingTools/pygmt/.github/ISSUE_TEMPLATE/module_request.md

 <!-- Please do not edit this section when submitting pull requests.
 This checklist will help track progress on wrapping the module. -->

-- [ ] 'Initial feature implementation' PR
+- [ ] 'Initial feature implementation' Pull Request (PR)
-- [ ] 'Add missing aliases to module' documentation PR | 'Support additional functionality in module' PR
+- [ ] 'Add missing aliases to module' documentation PR
+- [ ] 'Support additional functionality in module' PR (optional)
 - [ ] 'Add gallery example for module' documentation PR
 - [ ] 'Add tutorial for module' documentation PR (optional)